 Eye Infections May Be A Rare Symptom of COVID-19

-Recent studies of the COVID-19 outbreak have found a few patients develop conjunctivitis, more commonly known as “pink eye.”
+Studies of the COVID-19 outbreak have found a few patients develop conjunctivitis, more commonly known as “pink eye.”
 All cases of pink eye require the attention of a doctor.
-If you develop symptoms: pain, irritation, redness and swelling of the eye, contact your eye doctor.
-Depending upon other symptoms (fever, cough, shortness of breath), it may be an indication of a coronavirus infection.
+If you develop symptoms: pain, irritation, redness, and swelling of the eye, contact your eye doctor.
+Depending upon other symptoms (fever, cough, shortness of breath), it may be an indication of coronavirus infection.

 Allergies versus Coronavirus

-Symptoms of coronavirus have been described in minute detail in the media: Fever, coughing and shortness of breath.
-But for seasonal allergy sufferers, it can be tough to sort out what is pollen, panic or perhaps something more serious.
+Symptoms of coronavirus have been described in minute detail in the media: Fever, coughing, and shortness of breath.
+But for seasonal allergy sufferers, it can be tough to sort out what is pollen, panic, or perhaps something more serious.
 Importantly, allergies don’t typically cause fever.
-While the itchy eyes, runny nose and sneezing commonly associated with allergies may lead to some coughing and wheezing, those symptoms are usually managed with an antihistamine.
+While the itchy eyes, runny nose, and sneezing commonly associated with allergies may lead to some coughing and wheezing, those symptoms are usually managed with an antihistamine.
 Most cases of coronavirus are mild to moderate, similar to a cold.
-Rest, managing fever and other symptoms as needed with over the counter medications and keeping hydrated are generally recommended.
-More severe cases include shortness of breath, which require professional medical attention.
+Rest, managing fever and other symptoms as needed with over-the-counter medications, and keeping hydrated are generally recommended.
+More severe cases include shortness of breath, which requires urgent professional medical attention.

 Safe at Home Orders Mean More Time with Devices